uh-dcm/news-article-collection-container/README.md

 Make sure you have Docker installed!

-From the root folder of the project, do the following steps:
+From the root folder of the project, start the container:

-### Start the container
 ```
 docker compose up --build
 ```

-Now in another terminal instance, do this:
+Now in another terminal instance, do this to attach to the container:

-### Attach to the container
 ```
 docker attach news-fetcher-container
 ```

-While you're inside this container, run the following command to start the Flask backend:
+While you're inside the container, run the following command to start the Flask backend:

-### Start the server
 ```
 cd server && python app.py
 ```